henkjanborghuis/bonteweg/README.md

 # Bonteweg repo
-Repo for some street enhancing IT projects
+Repo for some street enhancing IT projects.
 Currently just a placeholder